zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

     a.
 The Cross Memory Server has two load modules, ZWESIS01 and ZWESAUX, provided in `ZWESIS01` and `ZWESAUX` files in the `xmem-server\zss\LOADLIB` directory.
 To copy the files to a user-defined data set, you can issue the following commands:
     ```
-    cp -X ZWESIS01 "//'<zwes_loadlib>(ZWESIS01)'"
+    cp -X ZWESIS01 "//'<zwex_loadlib>(ZWESIS01)'"
     ```
     ```
-    cp -X ZWESAUX "//'<zwes_loadlib>(ZWESAUX)'"
+    cp -X ZWESAUX "//'<zwex_loadlib>(ZWESAUX)'"
     ```
-    Where `<zwes_loadlib>` is the name of the data set, for example ZWES.SISLOAD.
-The `<zwes_loadlib>` data set must be a PDSE due to language requirements.
+    Where `<zwex_loadlib>` is the name of the data set, for example ZWEX.SISLOAD.
+The `<zwex_loadlib>` data set must be a PDSE due to language requirements.

     b.
-You must specify the `<zwes_loadlib>` data set in the STEPLIB DD statement of the two PROCLIB JCL members which are used for the cross-memory server's started tasks, so that the appropriate version of the software is loaded correctly.
+You must specify the `<zwex_loadlib>` data set in the STEPLIB DD statement of the two PROCLIB JCL members which are used for the cross-memory server's started tasks, so that the appropriate version of the software is loaded correctly.
 Sample JCL for these PROCLIB members is provided in the ZWEXMSTC and ZWEXASTC files in the `xmem-server/zss/SAMPLIB` directory.
 Copy these to your system PROCLIB, such as SYS1.PROCLIB, or your preferred PROCLIB in the JES2 Concatenation.

-    Do not add the `<zwes_loadlib>` data set to the system LNKLST or LPALST concatenations.
+    Do not add the `<zwex_loadlib>` data set to the system LNKLST or LPALST concatenations.

     The user IDs that are assigned to the started tasks must have a valid OMVS segment and read access to the product data sets.
 The Cross Memory Server loads the modules to LPA for its PC-cp services.